khanlab/cvpl_tools/_sources/GettingStarted/setting_up_the_script.rst.txt

 A Quicker Setup
 ***************

-If the amount of code used to setup and tear down the dask client, napari viewer and cache directory is bothering you, you can use the following code to get a quick start locally.
+You can use the following code to get a quick start locally.
 This is currently pretty bare-boned, but should allow you to run any dask-computation defined in the cvpl_tools library and your custom :code:`SegProcess` functions.
 The qsetup.py code automatically creates two log files in your current directory, containing the program's stdout and stderr, since those capture Dask's distributed print function's text output.